Ph.D. Oceanography – Applied Ocean Science, June 2015

 Please see Lab Members for the most up-to-date information on our research team.

-· Primary advisor for MS students: Elizabeth Farquhar (current), Jessie Wynne (current), Mitch Torkelson (current), Gina Carney (current)
+· Primary advisor for MS students: Elizabeth Farquhar (current), Jessie Wynne (current), Mitch Torkelson (current), Gina Carney (2023)

-· Undergraduate research mentor for: Dorothy Sue Grimmer (2023 spring directed independent study), Luke Cooper (2023 spring directed independent study, Daniel Portelli (2022 summer research), Luke Edwards (2022 summer research experiences for undergraduates), Bentley Settin (2022 fall directed independent study), Jacob Stasiewicz (2022 fall directed independent study), Michael Tydings (2021 summer research and fall directed independent study) · Committee member for MS Geoscience students: Greer Shivers (2022), Carter Eckhardt (2022), Jesse Scopa (2022), Thomas Paine (current)
+· Undergraduate research mentor for: Dorothy Sue Grimmer (2023 directed independent study), Luke Cooper (2023 directed independent study, Daniel Portelli (2022 summer research), Luke Edwards (2022 summer research experiences for undergraduates), Bentley Settin (2022 directed independent study), Jacob Stasiewicz (2022 directed independent study), Michael Tydings (2021 summer research and directed independent study) · Committee member for MS Geoscience students: Greer Shivers (2022), Carter Eckhardt (2022), Jesse Scopa (2022), Thomas Paine (current)

 · Undergraduate honors thesis committee member for Phoebe Whitbeck (current) and Jordan Pilcher (current) · Mentored six NSF Research Experiences for Undergraduates students as Research Engineer at Scripps Institution of Oceanography, UC San Diego (2014–2021).